People tend to think that the more technology they add to their customer experience, the less human-centric it becomes.

 AI and automation can certainly replace tedious tasks and improve analysis, but they’ll never effectively replace human emotions and conversations.
 Be a brand that recognizes this.

 Interested in the latest best practices and opinions on automation and AI in marketing and sales?
-The Televerde Resources and Events Hub is your one-stop shop.
+The Televerde Resource Library is your one-stop shop.